cloudify-cosmo/docs.getcloudify.org/content/cli/uninstall.md

                         The workflow to execute [default: uninstall]
 *  `-p, --parameters TEXT` -
-                        Parameters for the workflow (Can be provided as wildcard based paths (*.yaml, /my_inputs/,
+                        Parameters for the workflow (Can be provided as wildcard-based paths (*.yaml, /my_inputs/,
                         etc..) to YAML files, a JSON string or as key1=value1;key2=value2).
 This argument can be
-                        used multiple times
+                        used multiple times.
 *  `--allow-custom-parameters` -
-                        Allow passing custom parameters (which were not defined in the workflow's schema in the blueprint) to the execution
+                        Allow passing custom parameters (that were not defined in the workflow's schema in the blueprint) to the execution.
-*  `--task-retries INTEGER` -
-                        How many times should a task be retried in case of failure [default: 5] [local only]
-*  `--task-retry-interval INTEGER` -
-                        How many times should a task be retried in case of failure [default: 3] [local only]
-*  `--task-thread-pool-size INTEGER` -
-                        The size of the thread pool to execute tasks in [default: 1] [local only]
 *  `--timeout INTEGER` -
-                        Operation timeout in seconds (The execution
+                        Operation timeout in seconds.
+(The execution
-                        itself will keep going, but the CLI will stop waiting for it to terminate) [default: {0}] [manager only]
+                        continues, but the CLI stops
+                        waiting for it to terminate) [default: {0}] [manager only]
 *  `--include-logs / --no-logs` -
-                        Include logs in returned events [default: True]
+                        Include logs in returned events. [default: True]
-*  `--json` -           Output events in a consumable JSON format
+*  `--json` -           Output events in a consumable JSON format.
+* `-t, --tenant-name TEXT` -  The name of the tenant of the deployment.
+If unspecified, the current tenant is used.

 &nbsp;
 #### Example